Aptimex/parametric_cardbox/README.md

 #### Customization notes:
 I tried to thoroughly test a wide range of reasonable input values, but you should double check that the output STL is what you expect before printing.
 Generate a test print with the largest and smallest card slot you'll need and make sure you like the card fit before printing a complete box.

-This currently includes presets for the following card sets, using the card cost as a label prefix:
+This currently includes presets for the following sleeved card sets, using the card cost as a label prefix:
 - Dominion 2e base cards
 - Dominion 2e kingdom cards
 - Dominion Base Card set (which includes Platinum, Potion, and Colony additions)
+- Dominion Big Box base cards
+- Alchemy
+- Dark Ages (full set and split into 2)
+- Empires (full set and split into 2)
+- Intrigue (full set and split into 2)
+- Menagerie (full set and split into 2)
+- Nocturne (full set and split into 2)
+- Prosperity
+- Renaissance (full set and split into 2)
+- Seaside (full set and split into 2)

 NOTE: These presets assume the cards are sleeved with Mayday standard clear sleeves (0.04mm thick material) since that's what I use.
 Modify or remove the sleeveThickness value to match your cards.

-I will add more Dominion presets in the future.
-If you would like to submit presets for other card sets please open a pull request on GitHub (with the modified json preset file) and I'll update the Thingiverse files after reviewing and merging it: https://github.com/Aptimex/parametric_cardbox
-If possible, please include a link to a picture of the printed preset (with cards inserted) either as a Make or externally to verify that the preset is functional in practice and not just theory.

 #### Other
 All included fonts are distributed under licenses that allow for free personal and commercial use.

+I'm not including the font for the pictured Dominion logo because I don't have permission from RGG to distribute it, but you can grab it here after creating a free account: https://boardgamegeek.com/filepage/73273/dominion-card-icons-vector-images

 This is available on Thingiverse here: https://www.thingiverse.com/thing:4720741